-Marathon server slam open beta: Everything you need to know
+Marathon Server Slam open beta: Everything you need to know

 Players can try it out to see if they like it and help the studio get the final pieces of the game ready ahead of its launch.

-Marathon server slam open beta starts on Thursday (26 February) at 6pm GMT (1pm ET / 10am ET) and will run until the same time on Monday (2 March).
+Marathon Server Slam open beta is live now and will run until 6pm GMT (1pm ET / 10am PT) on Monday (2 March).

 It can be played on all the platforms Marathon will release on 5 March, which are PS5, Xbox Series X/S and PC.